-When we traveled with our daughter as a baby and especially as she got older, everything changed.
-Though the original criteria was still very important, we also needed to know if a crib was available, was the hotel near a lot of nightclubs, would the room be able to accommodate us and all our gear…
+At first, staying at hotels while traveling with our baby daughter was super easy.
+But as she got older, everything changed.
+Though our original hotel selection criteria was still very important, we also needed to know if a hotel crib was available, was the hotel near a noisy nightclubs, and is the hotel room big enough to accommodate us and all of our essential baby travel gear…

 This post contains compensated links.

 As you can see, there are many factors which go into finding the right accommodation when traveling with a baby.
 We’re here to help by sharing all of our best tips on how to find the best hotels for babies.